Benzophenone: Synthesis

 Benzophenone is produced by the copper-catalyzed oxidation of diphenylmethane with air.

 A laboratory route involves the reaction of benzene with carbon tetrachloride followed by hydrolysis of the resulting diphenyldichloromethane.
 It can also be prepared by Friedel–Crafts acylation of benzene with benzoyl chloride in the presence of a Lewis acid (e.g. aluminium chloride) catalyst: since benzoyl chloride can itself be produced by the reaction of benzene with phosgene the first synthesis proceeded directly from those materials.

 Another route of synthesis is through a palladium(II)/oxometalate catalyst.
 This converts an alcohol to a ketone with two groups on each side.

 Another, less well-known reaction to produce benzophenone is the pyrolysis of anhydrous calcium benzoate.

 Organic chemistry

 Benzophenone is a common photosensitizer in photochemistry.
 It crosses from the S1 state into the triplet state with nearly 100% yield.
 The resulting diradical will abstract a hydrogen atom from a suitable hydrogen donor to form a ketyl radical.

-Benzophenone radical anion
+Radical anion

 Alkali metals reduce benzophenone to the deeply blue colored radical anion, diphenylketyl: